-The 2 loop run course takes place along the Boulder Creek Trail and through the city parks.
-You have multiple opportunities to see your triathlete, so your viewing spot choices are plenty.
-Plus, there should be plenty of shade if it’s a hot, sunny day.
+The 2 loop run course takes place mostly outside of the city and then along the Boulder Creek Path and around Central Park.
+They make a turn around in town at 6th St. There should be plenty of shade if it’s a hot, sunny day.
 Some choices include the library lawn, Boulder High School, or Scott Carpenter Park.
 People also just line the Boulder Creek Path to cheer.
 It’s always a good idea to make plans before race day and let your triathlete know where you expect to be cheering them on.
 Just make sure you make your way back to town to see them come into the finish.

-The triathletes come down Arapahoe Avenue and round the bend to 13th Street after loop two to the finish line.
+The triathletes come down Arapahoe Avenue and round the bend to 13th Street and Canyon Road after loop two to the finish line.

 Helpful hints on Ironman Boulder: One of our readers who lives in town, Heidi, wanted to share some helpful hints on the race from her husband, Tim, who has competed and is part of the Ironman Foundation Newton Running Ambassador’s Triathlon Team.
 So, all you supporters out there reading this, give the information to your triathlete doing the race.
 We just love to share inside information…

 My hubby wanted to pass along a few potentially helpful tidbits to incoming triathletes…

 - The first 6+ miles of the bike is a false flat; it’s really up hill.